 MultiSpec is an image processing tool to display and analyze geospatial images.
-It is currently has most of the features in the Macintosh and Windows desktop applications with the same name.
-More information can be found at the MultiSpec site.
+The online version has all of the features in the Macintosh and Windows desktop versions.
+More information on MultiSpec can be found at the MultiSpec site.

 Tutorials on using the Processor->Display Image menu item are at: